-Electronic invoicing is simply the receipt, validation, and archival of an invoice transmitted from a supplier to a purchaser in electronic format such as a managed file transfer, electronic data interchange, XML format, or email.
+Electronic AP invoice automation is simply the receipt, validation, and archival of an invoice transmitted from a supplier to a purchaser in electronic format.

-Ideally, e-invoicing ensures data integration between the purchaser’s accounting or procurement system and the chosen format.
+Ideally, electronic invoice automation ensures data integration between the purchaser’s accounting or procurement system and the chosen format.

 However, this is often not the case.
 Many suppliers are either not technically capable of producing easily-integrated invoices, or they cater invoice layout and design to only the larger subset of their purchasers.

 Lack of any kind of universal invoice layout or format makes automation projects difficult and expensive.
 Many of these projects are really just document digitization combined with manual invoice processing.